National Library of Malaysia: Building

 The building design and concept reflecting Malaysian identity that symbolises intellectual achievement plus inspiration from the national's rich cultural heritage.
 The concept of the mind lends its touch in the architecture of the interior.
 The design is based on the concept of the traditional Malay headgear the tengkolok which is a symbol of intellectual pride and respect in Malaysian culture.
 The tiles on the roof are also unique containing patterns inspired by the Kain Songket (traditional hand woven cloth).

 The National Library of Malaysia moved to the building in February 1993 after many years at Jalan Raja Laut.

 The architectural firm responsible for the design of the National Library of Malaysia's building at Jalan Tun Razak, Kuala Lumpur is Kumpulan Akitek.

 Public transport

+Covered walkway from Raja Uda–UTM MRT station to National Library, via Entrance B.

-RapidKL bus 402 or Go KL Orange Line from LRT/Monorail Titiwangsa.
+RapidKL bus 402 or Go KL Orange Line from Titiwangsa bus hub.

-It is also accessible via a 5-minute walk from Raja Uda–UTM MRT station on the Putrajaya Line.
+It is accessible via a 5-minute walk from Raja Uda–UTM MRT station on the Putrajaya Line.
+It also a 20 to 25-minute walk from Titiwangsa Station of the STAR LRT Line.